 - Strain the chickpeas over the sink.
 Add the drained, raw chickpeas to greens in the food processor, and process them until the mixture is finely minced.
 You’ll still see little minced grains of chickpeas (it’s not supposed to be a smooth purée), but there should not be any large pieces.
 It should resemble fine couscous.

-- Add the baharat, lemon juice, sesame seeds, salt, and flour, and stir to combine.
+- Add the baharat, water, sesame seeds, salt, and flour, and stir to combine.

 - Coat the bottom of a sheet pan**** with 1 tablespoon of oil.
 Spoon the falafel mixture evenly over the sheet pan (sprinkle the mixture without smearing it around and disturbing the oil layer).
 Don’t pack it down, but leave it kind of fluffy.

 - Once it’s spread out, very evenly drizzle the falafel mix with about 3 more tablespoons of oil.